smcclab/smc-course/_assessments/01-diary.md

 Each week's submission must include:

-- a 60 second video of your own work exploring the week's theme, which
+- a 60 second video of your own work exploring the week's topic, which
   - has the filename `uid-week-N.[mp4,mov,mkv]`
   - has been uploaded to the **Files** area on Teams, to the correct week folder.
   - has sound (obviously)